GooseyHonker/RecursiveSimplicity/README.md

 4. Errors, Omissions, and Inaccuracies

-While every effort has been made to ensure the accuracy and completeness of the information contained in **NeuroSimplicity: End the Nightmare**, neither the author nor the publisher makes any representations or warranties, express or implied, regarding its accuracy, reliability, or fitness for a particular purpose.
+While every effort has been made to ensure the accuracy and completeness of the information contained in **Recursive Simplicity: End the Nightmare**, neither the author nor the publisher makes any representations or warranties, express or implied, regarding its accuracy, reliability, or fitness for a particular purpose.

 To the fullest extent permitted by law, the author and publisher disclaim any liability for errors, omissions, or other inconsistencies, whether resulting from negligence, accident, or any other cause.